gboehl/dynare/doc/manual/source/running-dynare.rst

        those in M-files.
 This is equivalent to the :opt:`use_dll` option of the ``model`` block.

+    .. option:: nocommutativity

+       This option tells the preprocessor not to use the commutativity of addition and multiplication when looking for common subexpressions.
+As a consequence, when using this option, equations in various outputs (LaTeX, JSON…) will appear as the user entered them (without terms or factors swapped).
+Note that using this option may have a performance impact on the preprocessing stage, though it is likely to be small.

     These options can be passed to the preprocessor by listing them after the name of the ``.mod`` file.
 They can alternatively be defined in the first line of the ``.mod`` file, this avoids typing